vic/pond/README.md

 [:hello, :world]
 ```

-This way you could use `Pond` to create Elixir Callbags that dont spawn
+This way you could use `Pond` to create Elixir reactive streams.
+Just implement functions that follow the Callbag spec.
+And by
-a new process for *every* operation.
+using Pond they dont necessarily need to spawn a new process
+for each combinator.

 ## Installation